HOUSTON AMPUTATION LAWYER

 You’re entitled to compensation as well as medical care and treatment that is required after any catastrophic injury.
 This is especially true for victims of accidental and traumatic amputations.
 Unfortunately, insurance companies are often more interested in protecting their profits than compensating amputees with hefty settlements.

-In addition, entities and corporations whose negligent actions resulted in a person’s amputation will not hesitate to protect the interests of shareholders at the expense of hard-working employees or people who have been injured by their products.
+In addition, entities and corporations whose negligent actions resulted in a person’s amputation will not hesitate to protect the interests of shareholders at the expense of hard-working employees or people whom their products have injured.
 This is why it is so important that a person who has experienced a traumatic accident such as this has a legal representative on their side.
 Your amputation lawyer will fight back against the entities who will no doubt attempt to pay you significantly less than you deserve.

 Experienced Houston Amputation Lawyers

-If you experienced a traumatic accidental amputation, get in touch with the Houston amputation attorneys at Reich & Binstock as soon as possible.
-Please give us a call at 713-622-7271 or send us a virtual message via the contact form below.
+If you experienced a traumatic accidental amputation, contact the Houston amputation attorneys at Reich & Binstock as soon as possible.
+Please call us at 713-622-7271 or schedule your free consultation online.